 - Weight of 1.69 lbs.

-How to Use the SM7B
+How to Use the Shure SM7B

 If you’re a beginning sound engineer or a rookie roadie, you will need to know how to set up a microphone.

-The SM7B is a versatile microphone capable of being used for many sound projects, however it’s not meant for everyone.
+The SM7B is a versatile microphone capable of being used for many sound projects – however, it’s not meant for everyone.
 In the rock industry they use many different types of microphones for various sounds on different types of instruments.

 If you want to experiment with different sounds and applications you could try a wide range of Shure microphones.
 The Shure SM57 and SM58 are a great start as they’re designed to record electric guitars, drums, bass guitars and even pianos and keyboards.

-If you dream about making your own incredible music and you want to record that great album, make sure you’re able to capture some solid sounds in your home studio and simply get this mic.
+If you dream about making your own incredible music and you want to record that great album, make sure you’re able to capture some solid vocals in your home studio and simply get this mic.
 It’s a great way to optimize your recordings and your audience’s experience of your productions.